paulhankin/z80asm/README.md

     1, 2, 3, 0x34, 0x12, 'h', 'e', 'l', 'l', 'o', 0x0a

+A two-value variant of `org` allows the PC and target memory to be specified separately that may be useful if there is a larger amount of RAM that can be paged in via a memory map, for example like that on the Spectrum Next.

+    org 0x9000, 0xff0000
+    .label
+    db 1, 2, 3, 4
+    dw label

+This causes the following bytes to be generate at memory location `0xff0000`:

+    1, 2, 3, 4, 0x00, 0x90

+Named constants can be defined with `const`, and used thereafter:

+    const x = 0xabcd
+    dw x & 0xf0f0

 If you want the length of a string (for example as an 8-bit value), you can use label arithmetic.
 Note that it is fine to refer to labels before they appear:

     db endhello - hello